Nonequilibrium Nonlinear Effects and Dynamical Boson Condensation in a Driven-Dissipative Wannier-Stark Lattice

 \section{Abstract}

-Strongly coupled light-matter systems can exhibit nonequilibrium collective phenomena due to loss and gain processes on the one hand and effective photon-photon interactions on the other hand.
-Here we study a photonic lattice system composed of a linear array of driven-dissipative coupled cavities (or cavity modes) with linearly increasing resonance frequencies across the lattice.
-The model amounts to a driven-dissipative Bose-Hubbard model in a tilted potential \emph{without} the particle-conservation constraint.
-We predict a diverse range of stationary and non-stationary states resulted from the interplay of the tilt, tunneling, on-site interactions, and the loss and gain processes.
-Our key finding is that, under weak on-site interactions, photons mostly Bose condense into a selected, single-particle Wannier-Stark state, instead of exhibiting expected Bloch oscillations.
-As the strength of the photon-photon interactions increase, a non-stationary regime emerges which is marked surprisingly by periodic Bloch-type oscillations.
-These intriguing, nontrivial effects are a direct consequence of the driven-dissipative nature of the system we predict a highly nontrivial phase diagram including regular oscillating as well as chaotic dynamical regimes.
+Driven-dissipative light-matter systems can exhibit collective nonequilibrium phenomena due to loss and gain processes on the one hand and effective photon-photon interactions on the other hand.
+As generic example we study a bosonic lattice system implemented via an array of driven-dissipative coupled nonlinear resonators with linearly increasing resonance frequencies across the lattice.
+The model also describes a driven-dissipative Bose-Hubbard model in a tilted potential \emph{without} a particle-conservation constraint.
+We numerically predict a diverse range of stationary and non-stationary states resulting from the interplay of the tilt, tunneling, on-site interactions and loss and gain processes.
+Our key finding is that, under weak on-site interactions, the bosons mostly condense into a selected, single-particle Wannier-Stark state without exhibiting the expected Bloch oscillations.
+As the strength of the onsite interactions increase, a non-stationary regime emerges which, surprisingly, exhibits periodic Bloch-type oscillations.
+As a direct consequence of the driven-dissipative nature of the system we predict a highly nontrivial phase diagram including regular oscillating as well as chaotic dynamical regimes.
 While a straightforward photonic implementation using microwave or optical modes is possible, such dynamics might also be observable for an ultracold gas in a vertical lattice with gravity or a tilted external potential.

-\emph{Introduction.}---In classical physics, matter and light appear as distinct entities.
-Matter is composed of elementary particles, while light is described as an electromagnetic wave.
-In quantum mechanics this sharp division between matter and light becomes less stringent owing to the particle-wave duality~\cite{Bohm1989}.
-On the one hand, matter particles are assigned a de Broglie wavelength and can exhibit wave-like phenomena such as diffraction and interference.
-On the other hand, light is considered to be composed of discrete quanta---photons---which can exhibit particle-like behavior on detection.
-While direct photon-photon interaction is typically negligible, when sufficiently enhanced it can lead to intriguing collective phenomena in an analogy to correlated matter.